grommet/grommet-starter-existing-app/README.md

 <Grommet theme={theme}>
 ```

-This will change will affect all components under this given `Grommet` instance.
+This theme will propagate to all components under this given `Grommet` instance.
 Keep in mind that this change would not affect most of the text inside this example since Material UI
 is setting the styles for their typography.
 We intentially left a `p` tag where you can see
 this change in action.